-In the plaza, native artisans sell their wares under a canopied block.
-At night, Southwestern colored Christmas lights blanket the square and the plaza comes to life.
+In the plaza, Native American and Spanish artists sell their wares under a canopied block.
+At night, southwestern colored Christmas lights blanket the square and the plaza comes to life.
 It’s a multi-cultural vibe that mixes New Mexican heritage with an affinity for the outdoors, and people pour in.

 See how we found this enchanting la ciudad en las montanas.
 It’s fun to say and fun to stay.